on Friday, August 11th at Passaconaway Country Club

 It was in September 1986, that Chris died in a tragic auto accident.
 BG lost more than a fan, but a person who quietly accumulated more friends in four years at Guertin than most do in a lifetime.
 He was the soft-spoken, unassuming blond-haired kid who would sit in the back of the classroom and tend to his own business.
 He was a hard-working student but very rarely raised a hand to answer a teacher’s question.
 That was his nature.
 He simply let his grades do the talking.

 “There is no denying that during his years at BG Chris was a shy student,” said one close classmate.
 “But I immediately recognized him as a person who could be trusted.
 On those days when nothing seemed to be going right, Chris would come out with some funny one-liner to make you realize things weren’t so bad after all.”

 “Chris certainly had plenty of friends,” said another classmate.
 “It’s funny, he didn’t say a lot, but you knew he was listening to what you had to say.
 And I’d always see him at football and basketball games cheering for his friends.
 How could you not like him?”

-Chris, who lived in Merrimack, also took part in six intramural sports, including ice hockey, volleyball, tennis and basketball.
-Athletics played an important role in his life, whether competing himself or actively supporting the school.
+Chris, who lived in Merrimack, also took part in six intramural sports, including ice hockey, volleyball, tennis, and basketball.
+Athletics played an important role in his life, whether competing for himself or actively supporting the school.